uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 We already learned about strings (which represent sequences of characters).
 We also learned that they can be concatenated using the `+` operator and that you can get their length using the `length` property.
-However this is rarely enough to efficiently work with strings.
+However this is not enough to efficiently work with strings.

 Luckily, strings offer a wide range of additional functionality for pretty much every use case you will ever need - in this subsection we will briefly look at some of it.

 First, you can access individual characters using the `charAt` function or array brackets: